Did you know?

-Cero mackerel, also known as Scomberomorus regalis, is a species of fish that belongs to the Scombridae family.
+Cero mackerel, also known as Cero, pintado, kingfish, cerite, or painted mackerel, is a sleek and slender fish species that belongs to the Scombridae family.
 It is commonly found in the western Atlantic Ocean, particularly in the Gulf of Mexico and the Caribbean Sea.

-More importantly, this ray-finned bony fish is known for its distinctive appearance, with its sleek and slender body and blue-green coloration that fades into silver along the belly.
-At the same time, it is prized for its fast and aggressive nature.
+This ray-finned bony fish is known for its distinctive appearance and fast and aggressive nature.
+It has a series of yellow streaks running along the sides, distinguishing it from other mackerel species.
 Its meat is also highly valued for its rich flavor and firm texture, making it a popular ingredient in various culinary dishes.

-In recent years, numerous viable efforts have been made to promote sustainable fishing practices and raise awareness about the importance of preserving cero mackerel populations.
+In recent years, numerous viable efforts have been made to promote sustainable fishing practices and raise awareness about preserving cero mackerel populations.

 Appearance

 The cero mackerel’s body is elongated and slightly compressed, with a pointed head and a forked tail.
 The upper body is blue-green, while the lower body is often silvery-white.
-This fish species has a series of dark stripes running vertically along its sides, which become more prominent when the fish is excited.
+The silvery sides are marked with a series of bronze stripes, which can appear more or less prominent depending on the fish’s level of excitement.

 Habitat